akshq96/My-portfolio/README.md

 - Fully responsive – mobile-friendly and adaptable across all devices.
 - SEO & Social Media Ready – includes OpenGraph, Twitter, and DublinCore metadata.
 - 100/100 Google PageSpeed Score – for both mobile and desktop.
-- Code highlighting – clean and readable syntax with [Shiki](https://github.com/shikijs/shiki).
+- Code highlighting – clean and readable syntax with shikhi.
 - Developer Portfolio & Projects Showcase – display your work with ease.
 - Code Editor-Inspired Design – modern and developer-friendly aesthetics.